matthewsides/SDCL-Methodologies/README.md

 [4] Behavioural  Specification Methods

+[5] How the use of the function design paradigm in the software development lifecycle can improve software quality

 ### [1] SDLC

 SDLC or the abbreviated term System Development Life Cycle is a term generallly applied to system engineering, information systems and software engineering to describe the  process for planning, creating, testing, and deploying an information system.